 Also, keep in mind that grinding metal is particularly dangerous, and you should ALWAYS wear a good face shield.

-For recommendations, check out this list: Best Face Shield for Grinding.
+For recommendations, please check this out: Best Face Shield for Grinding.

 Portable Band Saw: